Syllll/actograph-v3/README.md

 # ActoGraph v3

 This repository contains the source code for the ActoGraph v3 software.
-The software is a web application built with [Quasar Framework](https://quasar.dev/), a Vue.js-based framework for building responsive web applications.
+The software is a web and desktop application built with [Quasar Framework](https://quasar.dev/), a Vue.js-based framework for building responsive web applications.

 The software is composed of two parts:
 - A frontend application built with Quasar Framework